-Whatever you do, don’t write “cash-only gifts” on your wedding announcements.
-For some ideas on how to handle a wedding where the couple prefers (or really needs!) cash as a gift, look at How to request cash as a gift for more ideas.
+Whatever you do, don't write "cash-only gifts" on your wedding announcements.
+For some ideas on how to handle a wedding where the couple prefers (or really needs!) cash as a gift, look at Asking for money instead of a wedding gift for more ideas.

 So you look at that rug that Uncle Lester bought you (you know, the one with the giant peacock on it?) and you think that it may not fit with your décor.
 That’s a sticky situation.
 Exchanging a gift may offend or hurt a loved one’s feelings, so you have to use your better judgment and consider the risk.
 If you decide to exchange the gift, you are not obligated to inform the gift giver and your thank you note should be for the original gift received, not the replacement.

 If a gift was received broken, was a duplicate or just an incorrect gift, go ahead and attempt to rectify the situation with the retailer.
 If you’re unable to do so, see if the gift-giver can help you get it straightened out.
 The store should offer to return, exchange, or replace the gift.